Some mailboxes in New Mexico. In the background you can see an “Indian Jewelry” shop. We stopped at that same one on a previous tour.

 I think Jayme and Breezy are helping me sing the song Mud here too!

 Ok… I promised you all a story about a close call with a hitchhiker, so here goes… We picked up a hitchhiker on the way to our show in Eugene, OR.
 Hitchhiking in Oregon is legal, so everyone does it to save gas money.
 We realized this guy was a psycho about 2 miles down the road – it was too late.
 After going around and around with the guy, he fesses up that he is an escaped con.
 Apparently he escaped from some kind of prison camp for drug addicts in Oregon.
 Later we found out that he had four pistols in his bag and a stolen cell phone.
 He said he robbed a bank.
 He called Breezy’s phone so he could get the number of the stolen phone.
+If you want to stop losing your stuff, do visit us.
 I was driving, and he was watching me like a hawk in the rearview mirror.
 I had the mirror trained right on him, so the feeling was mutual I guess.
 Well at one point he is really shakey, and he reaches into his bag and looks at the mirror to see if I am watching.
 My first instinct is to go for my pocket like I am carrying a gun.
 He put his hands up and said, “Easy man, I am just reaching for my bible.”
 He pulled out some kind of book after reaching farther into the sack.
 I am no idiot.
 There was no way that was his plan, but at this point I am feeling pretty good.
 Now he thinks I have a gun.

 Now he really changes his tune and wants to be our best friend.
 He was trying to lead us way out in the cascades.
 The closer we got to the exit the more excited he got.
 He kept yelling for us to turn up the music, and he was rocking back and forth.
 We all got the feeling he was working up the adrenaline to try another run at those pistols.
 Pretty sure it would have ended up bad.
 I told him we needed gas.
 He said, “You don’t need gas, don’t stop the fucking van.”
 I lied real quick and told him the guage was broke.
 We pulled into the gas station with a lot of people around and that is where we left him.
 A gas station in Pleasant Hill, OR.
 He got real pissed when I told him it was the end of the line, and he tried to push me.
 It had little effect on account of the fact that I am a large fella.
 Anyway I just reached in my pocket and told him to get lost.
 Bluffed him again.
 I need to start playing cards again.
 This picture was snapped by Breezy as we drove away.
 He is right inside the door of the gas station.
 I kept trying to get her to get a picture of him, but she was too scared.